exdial/anbernic-apps/README.md

 * Disables unnecessary system services to free up handheld's resources
 * Configure apt sources to default `ports.ubuntu.com`

-Place the contents of the [Enhancement patch](https://github.com/exdial/anbernic-apps/tree/master/Enhancement-Patch) directory in *Roms/APPS* inside the internal(TF1) or external(TF2) SD card and start it from the Anbernic APPS menu.
+Place the contents of the [Enhancement-Patch](https://github.com/exdial/anbernic-apps/tree/master/Enhancement-Patch) directory in *Roms/APPS* inside the internal(TF1) or external(TF2) SD card and start it from the Anbernic APPS menu.

 ## Feedback